MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-stack-hci-monitoring-overview.md

 ### Insights

 Insights is a feature of Azure Monitor that quickly gets you started monitoring your Azure Stack HCI cluster using logs.
 You can use Insights to monitor a single cluster or multiple clusters simultaneously.
 Insights for Azure Stack HCI collects data in the form of logs using Azure Monitor Agent and then stores the data in a Log Analytics workspace.
 This data is then visualized using Azure workbooks.
-For more information, see[]() and []().
+For more information, see [Monitor multiple Azure Stack HCI clusters with Insights](../manage/monitor-hci-multi.md) and [Monitor a single Azure Stack HCI cluster with Insights](../manage/monitor-hci-single.md).

 With Insights for Azure Stack HCI, you get access to default workbooks with basic metrics, along with specialized workbooks created for monitoring key features of Azure Stack HCI.
-To learn more about these feature workbooks, see [Monitor HCI features with Insights]().
+To learn more about these feature workbooks, see [Monitor HCI features with Insights](../manage/monitor-features.md).

 ### Metrics

 Azure Stack HCI enables you to store numeric data from your clusters in a dedicated time-series database.
 This data is collected using Telemetry and Diagnostics Arc extension and then analyzed using Metrics Explorer.
-To learn more about Metrics, see [](../manage/monitor-cluster-with-metrics.md).
+To learn more about Metrics, see [Monitor Azure Stack HCI with Azure Monitor Metrics](../manage/monitor-cluster-with-metrics.md).

 ### Alerts